CuyZ/Valinor/README.md

 ### Construction strategy

-During the mapping, instances of the objects are created and hydrated with the correct values. construction strategies will determine what values are needed and how an object is built.
+During the mapping, instances of the objects are created and hydrated with the correct values.
+Construction strategies will determine what values are needed and how an object is built.

 An object can provide either…